steveboris/rentcar/README.md

 # rentcar
-To run this application first create the Database and execute the SQLscript that you can find in the Script folder.
-Be sure the set up correctly your database username and the password.
+To run this application first create a Database and execute the SQLscript that you can find in the Script folder of the project.
+By default the application we try connect to the DB using the default credential ('root', '').
+Please set your DB credential into the file under the package "services" of the project if you use different credential.